 - Stomach cramps, nausea, vomiting or diarrhea

 The timing of opioid withdrawal symptoms depends on the opioid being consumed.
-Some opioids are shorter-lasting so leave the body sooner, and the person can experience opioid withdrawal symptoms fairly quickly.
+Some opioids are shorter-lasting, so they leave the body sooner, and the person can experience opioid withdrawal symptoms fairly quickly.
 Others are longer-lasting so opioid withdrawal occurs later.

 Dr. Clear explains how Bicycle Health helps start patients on their buprenorphine/naloxone (Suboxone) based on these principles.
 “When you are starting Suboxone at Bicycle Health, we ask you what was the last opioid you took and when did you take it.
 We use that to figure out when your withdrawal symptoms are likely to occur.
 Once you start feeling at least three of these symptoms, then we start you on Suboxone, which will make you start to feel better.”

-Many patients are concerned about that window between taking their last opioid and starting medication for treating opioid addiction.
-So, what can be done?In order to help patients tolerate the period of withdrawal symptoms, doctors often prescribe “comfort” medications to help treat feelings of agitation, nausea and vomiting, diarrhea, stomach cramps and body aches.
+Many patients are concerned about that window between taking their last opioid and starting medication for treating opioid use disorder (OUD).
+To help patients tolerate the period of withdrawal symptoms, doctors often prescribe “comfort” medications to help treat feelings of agitation, nausea and vomiting, diarrhea, stomach cramps and body aches.

 Dr. Clear explains how Bicycle Health also uses Clinical Support Specialists to help patients when they are starting buprenorphine/naloxone (Suboxone).
 “Our team is available to patients when they’re preparing to start Suboxone and are experiencing withdrawal symptoms to make sure they are doing okay, understand the plan developed with their provider, and are staying on track to a successful start.”